sivy/boxpub/README.md

 4. A web host that can run python apps
 5. Knowledge of the Linux Arcanacus

+Open up the settings for your Dropbox application and find the "Generated access token" section.
+Click the button to generate a token and copy it.

 ### Configuration

+Installation will put a basic config file in `/etc/boxpub/config.py`.
+Edit this file to add your generated token where it says:

+    DROPBOX_PRIVATE_TOKEN = '<your token here>'

 ### Using Boxpub